 If you don’t meet your academic progression requirements for a third time, or for a second time if you're in an award course of two years or less, or if your faculty’s dean has decided it’s necessary, you will be placed on Stage 3 of the academic progression register.

 You will need to write to your faculty to show good cause (show cause) why you should be allowed to continue in your award course.
+Find out how to contact a progression advisor in your faculty or school.

 You may also be asked to show cause if, for a second time, you’ve failed a compulsory unit of study, fieldwork, clinical work, practicum or other professional experience.